 Cash value is a crucial selling point for whole life insurance: It's an account within your policy that builds up over time, tax-deferred, fueled by a portion of your premiums and interest paid by the insurance company.
-In fact, the permanent life contract is designed for you to take advantage of that money in the future.
+In fact, the whole life contract is designed for you to take advantage of that money in the future.
 When you die, your beneficiaries receive the death benefit, not the cash value, with the exception of some universal life policies.

-Permanent life policies build up cash value slowly at first but then pick up the pace after several years, when your earnings start to grow faster than your "mortality" cost (the cost of insuring you).
+Whole life policies build up cash value slowly at first but then pick up the pace after several years, when your earnings start to grow faster than your "mortality" cost (the cost of insuring you).
 Your life insurance agent should be able to show you a few types of policy illustrations.

-Others are relying on you for long-term financial support.
+- Others are relying on you for long-term financial support.

-You're worried about outliving a term life policy and being unable to buy further insurance due to age or deteriorating health.
+- You're worried about outliving a term life policy and being unable to buy further insurance due to age or deteriorating health.

-You want to build up cash value in addition to protecting your beneficiaries.
+- You want to build up cash value in addition to protecting your beneficiaries.

-You want to create an estate for your beneficiaries after your death.
+- You want to create an estate for your beneficiaries after your death.

-Your beneficiaries need the benefit to pay estate taxes when you die.
+- Your beneficiaries need the benefit to pay estate taxes when you die.